Nonstop (band): Nonstop, the album

 Nonstop's first single, "Ao Limite Eu Vou", was produced by Steelworks duo Tim Woodcock and Eliot Kennedy.
 The song became one of the biggest hits of summer 2001 in Portugal, reaching the top spot on the national music charts.

 Nonstop's self-titled debut album was released on July 16, 2001.
 The album went to sell over 30,000 copies and was certified Gold.

 Along with their success in Portugal came the interest of other countries, like Canada, Belgium, and South Africa.
 This same interest brought the Steelworks team back to Portugal, so that some of the album songs could be re-recorded in their original English versions.

 Following the popularity of the song, "Basta Um Sorriso" was chosen to become the group's second single.
-Miguel Gaudêncio, who had worked with the girls on their first music video, was brought back to work with the group on what was intended to be he first Portuguese 3D music video for the song.
-However, the project would end up being scrapped in the end, due do lack of funds.
+Miguel Gaudêncio, who had worked with the girls on their first music video, was brought back to work with the group on what was intended to be the first Portuguese 3D music video for the song.
+However, the project would end up being scrapped in the end, due to lack of funds.

 In January 2002, Fátima announced that she would be leaving the band.
 The remaining girls decided to go on as a four piece.

 Nonstop continued promotion of their self-titled album by releasing a third single, "Não Há Nada Em Mim".
 The girls were often in the press and on TV, including a cameo appearance on the popular Portuguese teen series Uma Aventura... (still with Fatima).
-They also had a very strong online presence for the time, with a daily updated website Diary.
+They also had a very strong online presence at the time, with a daily updated website Diary.
 Furthermore, "Olhar P'ra Ti (Só Para Ti)" was added to the original soundtrack of the Portuguese telenovela Fúria de Viver.

 While touring, the band started recording new material, including a cover of the Moulin Rouge version of Patti LaBelle's "Lady Marmalade".

 In August 2002, Nonstop was invited to perform "Ao Limite Eu Vou" on the Spanish edition of Popstars: Tudo Por Un Sueño.
 Soon after, the girls would part ways with their management at NZ Produções and join Lemon Entertainment.